 </form>

 I set the form method as GET.
-Upon form submission, it will send channel id and max_result via GET parameter.
-So on the top of the same file, I will write the code as follows:
+Upon form submission, it will send channel id and max_result into the GET request.
+To catch these values, on the top of the same file, write the code as follows:

 <?php